trailheadapps/dreaminvest/README.md

     - In **Setup**, type **Data Import** in the Quick Find box and click **Data Import Wizard**.
     - Click **Launch Wizard**.
     - Click the **Custom objects** tab, click **Funds**, and click **Add New Records**.
-    - For Which Sector field in your file specifies the Master/Detail relationship?, select **External ID**.
+    - For Which Sector field in your file specifies the Master/Detail relationship?, select **Sector Id (External ID)**.
     - Drag **funds.csv** from the data folder of this project to the upload area.
     - Click **Next**, **Next**, and **Start Import**.